 Instead, we just sort of live together and get along pretty well.
-And we want to keep doing it.
-(Yes, there’s a dirty joke to be made from that last statement, but I’m not going to do it.
-I’m trying to be serious for a moment.)
+And we want to keep going.
 After several years together, we’re very eager to share my work’s insurance coverage and nab that joint-filing tax break.
 We want to ease our minds by just trying to remember one last name.
 We want to cement Cara’s belief that our dog, Dublin, is actually our very own human child.
 We want to have our wedding, and we want to do it before the old people in the family die off.

 But I digress.
 I’m writing this to tell you about this morning’s jitters.
 I mean, this morning’s run.

 I woke up at 5am.
 I wanted to sleep until about 6:30am, but it was a no-go.
 Somewhere around 5:30am I posted to Facebook that I was trying to sleep in with little success, and I received a comment soon after.
 My friend Sara said “GO FOR A RUN!”

 Huh.
 I had been taking a break this week because of some sniffles, so I was feeling a bit edgy.
 I wasn’t sure if I should go out there.
 I haven’t determined if the cottonwood trees are getting me with their little snowflake pollen thingies, or if I’m actually getting sick.
 Yeah, sick.
 Should I do this?